Skip to main content

 What about a parent in a nursing home?

 Nursing-home Medi-Cal uses a different income calculation.
 Almost all of the resident's income (Social Security, pension) goes toward the cost of care, minus a small personal-needs allowance (about $35 per month) and any income protected for the community spouse.
 Medi-Cal pays the gap between income and the facility's Medi-Cal rate.
-Assets are not counted for non-MAGI applicants, but spousal-impoverishment rules protect the community spouse.
+Long-term-care applicants must also meet the non-MAGI asset limit, which is $130,000 for a single person in 2026, with the home and one vehicle exempt, and spousal-impoverishment rules protect a community spouse.

 What is the 250% Working Disabled Program?